koobind/koobind/docs/usage.md

 - All `spec.*` attribute are optionals.
 - Namespace must be `koo-system`.
-- `spec.description` attribute have no impact on the way this group is handled by `Koobind` and Kubernetes.
+- `spec.description` attribute is for documentation and have no impact on the way this group is handled by `Koobind` and Kubernetes.
 - Setting `spec.disabled` to `True` would make this group not existing.
 It will not be reported on any user's group list.

 ### GroupBinding